Setup

 Follow the steps to install the OS in your Raspi.

-In the examples here, we will use different hostnames: raspi, raspi-5, raspi-Zero, etc. You should replace by the one that you are using.
+In the examples here, we will use different hostnames depending on the device used: raspi, raspi-5, raspi-Zero, etc. It would help if you replaced it with the one you are using.

 Initial Configuration